matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ```

-After that, you first need to deploy the beacon contract using `deployBeacon` method from the `zkUpgrades`
+2. Deploy the beacon contract using `deployBeacon` method from the `zkUpgrades`

 ```typescript
   await hre.zkUpgrades.deployBeacon(deployer.zkWallet, boxContract);